dakadkart/xyz-documentation/docs/cli/topics/cli.md

 here xyz upload -f data.csv -i unique_id
 ```

-Upload data to an XYZ space with a feature ID based on the feature's property `unique_id`.
+Upload data to an space with a feature ID based on the feature's property `unique_id`.

 This feature should be used if your data has well-known and truly unique identifiers that you want to preserve.
-The XYZ API can [query individual features by feature ID](https://xyz.api.here.com/hub/static/swagger/#/Read%20Features/getFeatures), so this can be a valuable method of accessing and updating data.
+The HERE Data Hub API can [query individual features by feature ID](https://xyz.api.here.com/hub/static/swagger/#/Read%20Features/getFeatures), so this can be a valuable method of accessing and updating data.

 By default, the CLI will generate a unique feature ID during upload based on a hash of the properties and geometry.

 > #### Note
-> Unique IDs are important for XYZ Pro features such as [Virtual Spaces](#virtual-spaces).
+> Unique IDs are important for Pro services features such as [Virtual Spaces](#virtual-spaces).